Expectations for the I-Corps Teams

-All members of a Team must attend weekly I-Corps evening meetings in person over the eight-week period, where they will provide updates and:
+All members of a Team must attend weekly I-Corps evening meetings online over the four-week period, where they will provide updates and:

 - Discuss how the Team’s business model changed due to new information gained from customer discussions in the prior week.